Kamaluddin Ahmed (physicist)

 Kamaluddin Ahmed (15 April 1939 – 10 June 2014), FPAS, was a Pakistani particle physicist and a professor of physics at the Quaid-e-Azam University.

 Early life and career

 Kamaluddin Ahmed was born in Delhi, British India in 1939.
 He completed his Ph.D degree from London University in 1966.

 Ahmed worked for the Pakistan Atomic Energy Commission (PAEC) beginning in 1962 and remained associated with Pakistan Institute of Nuclear Science & Technology (PINSTECH) until 1967.
 Beginning in 1966, he studied at the University of London under Abdus Salam and Paul Taunton Matthews.
-He served as an advisor in Physics department at COMSATS Institute of Information Technology from 2002 to 2013.
+He served as an advisor in the Physics department at COMSATS Institute of Information Technology from 2002 to 2013.

-He taught physics at Quaid-e-Azam University for over 30 years starting in December 1967 and retiring in April 1999, performed research at the Joint Institute for Nuclear Research in Dubna, and was a Fellow of the Alexander von Humboldt Foundation from 1974–75.
+He taught physics at Quaid-e-Azam University for over 30 years, starting in December 1967 and retiring in April 1999, performed research at the Joint Institute for Nuclear Research in Dubna, and was a Fellow of the Alexander von Humboldt Foundation in 1974–75.